-Several studies found that clergy can experience burnout and work satisfaction at the same time.25
+Several studies found that clergy can experience burnout and work satisfaction at the same time.

-"The most gratifying part of pastoring is also the least exhausting part for me: the sharing in personal enrichment and education that leads people closer to God. ...I could be making more money in any number of other occupations, but I also know that those jobs would not make me as happy or fulfilled because of that crucial difference between occupation and vocation.
-I am meant to be a pastor of a congregation - have known that since I was eighteen, and truthfully I probably knew it even earlier than that."
+"The most gratifying part of pastoring is also the least exhausting part for me: the sharing in personal enrichment and education that leads people more money in any number of other occupations, but I also know that those jobs would not make me as happy or fulfilled because of that crucial difference I am meant to be a pastor of a congregation - have known that I probably knew it even earlier than that."